 Sometimes (see: often) an HTML email isn’t the answer.
 No one wants to feel like a number, and with so many emails being sent weekly, daily and hourly, it’s important to make your recipients feel important.
 A good old text-based email can often do the trick (even if it’s not actually a personal email).
 Marketing automation can help you reach anyone and everyone in a more personalized way.
 You’ll get more opens, and they’ll feel more indispensable.

 Flywheel does a spectacular job of getting opens and keeping things interesting.
 Their text-based outreach feels much more personal.
+As previously mentioned, an email automation platform can help add this personal touch.

 If you’ve managed to build relationships with your email subscribers, they’ll be more than happy to know what’s happening with your company.
 Your successes are their successes and vice versa.
 Share milestones, achievements, and improvements openly, and you’ll make your followers feel more like friends.